Full Time MBA, MBA-ACC

 The NAU MBA program is offered full time at the Flagstaff mountain campus.
 The curriculum is accelerated, lasting 10 months.
 Students begin the program early August and graduate the following May.
 You will earn your AACSB accredited degree in less time than a traditional two year program, saving you time and money, so you can get to work sooner.

 The MBA program will broaden and deepen your knowledge of business and management skills, and allow you to expedite your entry into the job market.
 You may choose an emphasis in Applied Management or Accounting.
-The Accounting Emphasis satisfies the educational requirements to sit for the CPA exam in several states.
+The Accounting Emphasis satisfies the educational requirements for CPA licensure in several states.
 Both the Applied Management and the Accounting Emphasis follow a 30 credit hour curriculum consisting of 21 credit hours of core classes and 9 credit hours of emphasis classes.
-Applicants without an undergraduate degree in business administration may be admitted conditionally and must complete a series of business foundation prerequisite courses prior to beginning the MBA program.
+Applicants without an undergraduate degree in business administration may be admitted conditionally.
+A transcript review determines the prerequisite business foundation courses the student will complete, prior to beginning the MBA program.